Frobenius Degenerations of Preprojective Algebras: Decorated Preprojective Algebras as Degenerations

 where $\Pi(\widehat{Q \backslash Q_{E}}, (Q_{E})_{0})$ is the algebra obtained from $\Pi(\widehat{Q \backslash Q_{E}})$ by deleting the relation at each vertex in $Q_{E}$.
 This determines the Hilbert--Poincar\'{e} series of $\Pi(Q)$ in terms of the known polynomial for $Q_{E}$ and a partial preprojective algebra.
 Future work will attempt to generalize this argument to the decorated setting. \end{rem}

-Evidence for Conjecture \ref{conj:flatness} consists of the following: \begin{itemize} \item[(1)] a proof of the conjecture in the case $Q$ is Dynkin, see Theorem \ref{thm:Dynkin}, \item[(2)] a proof of the conjecture in the case $Q = \tilde{D}_{4}$ with commutative algebras at the vertices see \cite{Presotto}, and computer evidence suggesting that commutativity can be removed, \item[(3)] and computer evidence in the case $Q = (\{1, \cdots, n \}, \{\alpha_{1}, \cdots, \alpha_{n-1} \}, s(\alpha_{i}) = i, t(\alpha_{i}) = n )$ for $n \leq 50$, in low path-graded pieces. \end{itemize}
+Evidence for Conjecture \ref{conj:flatness} consists of the following: \begin{itemize} \item[(1)] a proof of the conjecture in the case $Q$ is Dynkin, see Theorem \ref{thm:Dynkin}, \item[(2)] a proof of the conjecture in the case $Q = \tilde{D}_{4}$ with commutative algebras at the vertices see \cite{Presotto}, and computer evidence suggesting that commutativity can be removed, \item[(3)] and computer evidence in the case